johnantonn/prex-clock-timer/README.md

 **make clean**
 **make**

 This process will generate the binary named *prexos* in the prex root directory.
-From now on, if you want to temper with the app's code, you should only change the clock-timer.c file and run **make clean; make** again for the croos compilation process to generate the new *prexos* binary.
+From now on, if you want to temper with the app's code, you should only change the clock-timer.c file and run **make clean; make** again for the cross compilation process to generate the new *prexos* binary.

 ## Run on QEMU
 In order to run the generated binary use the QEMU emulator.
 To install it type the following in the terminal: